A probabilistic approach to continuous differentiability of optimal stopping boundaries: Introduction

 Since the solution $\hat w$ of the obstacle problem is naturally associated to the value function $v$ of an optimal stopping problem, it becomes apparent that a characterisation of the time derivative of the optimal stopping boundary requires knowledge of the mixed derivative $\dot v_x$.
 This has been precisely the missing piece in the puzzle so far in the probabilistic literature.
-The most recent results (cf.,\ De Angelis and Peskir \cite{de2020global}) concern continuous differentiability in time and space of the value function for quite general OSPs but, without precise estimates for $\dot v_x$, continuity of $\dot v$ is insufficient to rigorously obtain the link with the Stefan problem.
+The most recent results (cf.,\ De Angelis and Peskir \cite{de2020global}) concern continuous differentiability in time and space of the value function for quite general OSPs, but this involves no need to derive precise estimates for $\dot v_x$.
+Continuity of $\dot v$ alone, on the other hand, is insufficient to obtain the link with the Stefan problem rigorously.
 In this paper we fill this gap and bring the probabilistic approach on par with the analytical one.